Mbed-TLS/mbedtls/docs/getting_started.md

 ### Generating a random value

-Mbed Crypto can generate random data.
+Mbed TLS can generate random data.

 **Prerequisites to generating random data:**
 * Initialize the library with a successful call to `psa_crypto_init()`.